micahlmartin/jvx/CONTRIBUTING.md

 If you have questions, please open an issue or reach out to the maintainers.

-Thank you for contributing to JViz!
+Thank you for contributing to JVX!